 - commissioned delivery partners who are delivering a service on our behalf.
 This may include private contractors who deliver and maintain any adaptations you may receive

-- Health Agencies
+- NHS Bodies and Health Agencies

 - schools and other education providers